padmalcom/TweeFlyPro/README.md

 	- Place image first, in each table.
 	- Activate/Deactivate menus and links in sidebar (e.g. to inventory)
 	- Add "created with tweefly" to free edition projects.
+	- Add change relation to player for characters

 - Example project
 	- Add "_" to all variables used by the scripts